How to create a link to play a sound file in HTML

 - How to add pictures to an HTML website.

-- See our sound definition for further information and related links on this term.
+- See our sound definition for further information and related links.